DsFBoI/DsFBoI/README.md

 Hi, I’m @DsFBoI :)
 All of this is a method for me too save all my work both throughout university and what i'm currently working on.
 I study Computer Science in Spain.
-You can Find different Gits dedicated for something specific, hope some of them will be useful.😈
+You can Find different Gits dedicated for something specific, hope some of them will be useful.